 In my new book, The Secrets of America’s Greatest Body Shops, I compare the process of building a sustainable business model to building a franchise business.
 The idea behind franchising is to build a process that is so effective that you could sell it to someone else, and the buyer could duplicate your success without you needing to be directly involved.
-The problem with most business owners are they become so deeply engrained into the operational side of the business, that the business could not operate properly in the owner’s absence.
+The problem with most business owners is that they become so deeply ingrained into the operational side of the business, that the business could not operate properly in the owner’s absence.
 This is clear to many of you that have found it difficult to even take a one week vacation without everything falling apart back at the shop.
 This problem is severely compounded when trying to expand into multiple locations, and it is a main reason so many businesses ultimately fail to survive.

 SOPs & Playbooks

-To begin the process of building consistency between multiple locations start with identifying and documenting best practices into a written standard operating procedure (S.O.P.)
+To begin the process of building consistency between multiple locations, start with identifying and documenting best practices into a written standard operating procedure (S.O.P.)
 I recommend this primarily for the administrative work-flow covering all aspects of customer service, vehicle movement, blueprinting, parts management, file management, etc. The idea here is that if an employee from one repair location needed to fill in for an absent employee at a different location, the systems would be the same, therefore, any trained employee could fill in at any location relatively easy.

 I am a big believer in simplicity when it comes to standard procedures, having personally written manuals that were far too long and complex to get buy-in and consistent use by employees.
 I have since become proficient at creating simple playbooks that are very visual and simple to understand by the reader.
-A successful playbook is always created using lean thinking that removes unnecessary activities while always moving towards providing the customer with an exceptional experience.
+A successful playbook is always created using lean thinking that removes unnecessary activities while moving towards providing the customer with an exceptional experience.

-When it comes to the physical repair of a vehicle, a shop certainly can create a set of standards for processes such as which grit sandpaper to finish out body work, etc. I have found however, that many of the paint companies, and other material suppliers already have good information available that shops can use to gain the consistency between technicians and locations as they work on the vehicles.
+When it comes to the physical repair of a vehicle, a shop certainly can create a set of standards for processes such as which grit sandpaper to finish out body work, etc. I have found, however, that many of the paint companies and other material suppliers already have good information available that shops can use to gain the consistency between technicians and locations as they work on the vehicles.

-When it comes to creating operational standards or playbooks for the administrative workflow, shops can indeed create these themselves, but starting from scratch, can be time consuming.
+When it comes to creating operational standards or playbooks for the administrative workflow, shops can indeed create these themselves, but starting from scratch can be time consuming.
 Shops can also check with their paint companies to see if assistance is available with SOP creation as some have templates you can use.
 My company, Elite Body Shop Solutions, creates fully customized operational playbooks for shops that either don’t have the time to do it themselves or just need some guidance.
-Regardless of how you choose to deal with it, just know that it will be nearly impossible to build a truly sustainable, stable, MSO without first designing your systems into a practical, simple, easy to use document.
+Regardless of how you choose to deal with it, just know that it will be nearly impossible to build a truly sustainable, stable, MSO without first designing your systems into a practical, simple, easy-to-use document.

 Having standards in place is only half the battle; it still requires a stout implementation plan.
 As most shops know, many, if not most, lean process implementation efforts fail.
-I have written volumes on the subject of how to master implementation, but let’s suffice to say for the sake of this article that a half-hearted attempt to implement a new operational playbook will definitely fail; you must go all in with a serious and preferably written implementation plan.
+I have written volumes on the subject of how to master implementation, but let’s suffice to say for the sake of this article that a halfhearted attempt to implement a new operational playbook will definitely fail; you must go all in with a serious and preferably written implementation plan.
 A good plan should include some of the following elements.

 - Assemble an implementation team and meet regularly.
 This team should include opinion leaders that are respected by the rest of the team.

 - Decide what to implement first.
-I like to start with high leverage processes that will cause immediate improvement to many areas of the business.
+I like to start with high-leverage processes that will cause immediate improvement to many areas of the business.
 Then have a plan for what order to implement the other processes.